 In collaboration with the School of Education, the department also offers a BS/MEd degree that prepares students to teach in high schools.
 In addition, the department serves a large number of students seeking to satisfy ancillary requirements for other majors, core curriculum requirements, as well as pre-health-professional requirements for medical, dental, and pharmacy schools.

 Because of the considerable importance of experimentation and computer proficiency in physics education and research, the department operates sizable laboratory and computer facilities.
-Please explore the website for more information about our department.
+Please explore the website or contact the department chair for more information about our department.

 Loyola Physics Department

 300 Cudahy Science Hall